Skip to Content

 "It doesn't require a lot of detail to make the case against wasting money on things that aren't going to solve the problems that they're intended to solve — including traffic congestion — and yet also consume lots of resources, pollute the air, and in many cases, drive people from their homes," said Tony Dutzik of the Frontier Group, who's advised USPIRG on the Highway Boondoggles report since its inception.

 Dutzik and his colleagues explain that since 1980, U.S. highway agencies have paved enough new lane miles to cover the entire state of Rhode Island, all in hopes of giving drivers in traffic jams a little more room to breathe.
-But thanks to the concept of induced demand, congestion has actually increased in cities nationwide — and the hundreds of billions of dollars that could have been spent on better uses have essentially gone up in smoke.
+But thanks to the phenomenon of induced demand, congestion has actually increased in cities nationwide — and the hundreds of billions of dollars that could have been spent on better uses have essentially gone up in smoke.

-That's why this year, instead of profiling some of America's worst individual boondoggles as they have since the first report in 2014, Dutzik and his colleagues took a step back and looked at how widespread boondoggles have become overall — and why now is the time to stop the trend.
+That's why this year, instead of profiling some of America's worst individual boondoggles as they have since the first report was issued in 2014, Dutzik and his colleagues took a step back and looked at how widespread boondoggles have become overall — and why now is the time to stop the trend.

 "The absence of new boondoggles on our list is not an indication that there are no new boondoggles — there absolutely are," Dutzik continues.
 "What we mainly wanted to do is [underscore] a special sense of urgency, given the conversations that are beginning around reauthorization."